 Having trouble finding the perfect new apartment but already gave notice on your current lease?
 Downsizing but don’t have enough time to sell your belongings?
 If you find yourself with an apartment full of belongings and nowhere to move them, a portable container solution like PODS is your best bet in Toronto.
 This service makes it easy for you to pack up your life and store your belongings securely while you crash with friends or family, or perhaps take a vacation from the city.
 As an option, you can hire hourly professionals to help with the packing, loading, or both.
 These pro-movers know the best ways to Tetris-in your belongings, so you can get the same full-service experience that you’d find with a traditional mover.

 Unlike self-storage units in Toronto, with portable storage, you don’t have to worry about driving your belongings to a facility, loading, and unloading into the storage unit only to repack and move everything to a new spot when you’ve found a place to settle down.
 Instead, PODS will deliver your container right to you so you can load up your belongings.
 When you’re ready, PODS will pick up your portable container and drive it to PODS’ local Storage Center for safekeeping.
 After you’ve found a place to live, they’ll deliver the container for you to unload.
-Even if you have a place lined up and don’t need storage, a portable container can be a great option if you have room to keep it on your property so you can take your time packing and loading instead, instead of racing through the usual moving marathon.
+Even if you have a place lined up and don’t need storage, a portable container can be a great option if you have room to keep it on your property so you can take your time packing and loading, instead of racing through the usual moving marathon.

 Don’t have a driveway to keep a container while you pack and load?
 Or maybe you’d just rather not deal with the hassle of driving and parking a rental truck?
 Try an urban portable container service like PODS City Service.
-This boutique alternative to traditional PODS moving comes with a dedicated driver who knows the ins and outs of parking and navigating Toronto’s busy streets.
+This metropolitan alternative to traditional PODS moving comes with a dedicated driver who knows the ins and outs of parking and navigating Toronto’s busy streets.
 The driver will stay with the truck and guard your container for four hours (or more if you need it) while you’re loading or unloading, so your stuff stays safe.
 You have the option of having the container moved to your new apartment or to the PODS Storage Center in Toronto, where it will be secure until you’re ready to have it delivered to your new home.

 Now that you’ve got a clear view of your options, moving in Toronto needn’t be too intimidating.
 By keeping an open mind and planning out all the details, you can help make everything go smoothly.
 Good luck on the hunt!